 Raffles and Drawings

 Raffles and drawings used to be a simple way to bring in money.
 Please be aware that they are now highly regulated in many states.
 This is especially true of online raffles, which are defined as gaming by the IRS.
-You need to read the IRS publication on raffles and drawings if you wish to conduct one The URL is in the section at the end of this chapter.
+You need to read the IRS publication on raffles and drawings if you wish to conduct one.
+The URL is in the Resources section at the end of this chapter.
 You should also check with your state government to see if you need a permit and/or a license.
 Finally, one more word of caution.
 Some internet providers amalgamate charities and allow only the winning charity to receive any money back.
 These drawings may be fraudulent since you are selling tickets as NFB, and NFB is likely to receive no benefits.
-Some state governments have started prosecuting charities who participate in fundraisers where the charity is likely to reep no cash at all.
+Some state governments have started prosecuting charities who participate in fundraisers where the charity is likely to reap no cash at all.

 Grant Writing